iiab/iiab/roles/internetarchive/README.md

-# Internet Archive - Universal Library project README
+# Internet Archive Universal Library / Decentralized Web README

+The Internet Archive (http://archive.org) is famous for their WayBack Machine that has saved 362+ Billion web pages, and more recently their Decentralized Web project.

 This Ansible role installs the Internet Archive's dweb-mirror project on Internet-in-a-Box (IIAB).
+Use this to build up a dynamic offline library arising from the materials you can explore at http://dweb.archive.org

 The project is a local server that allows users to browse resources from the Internet Archive stored on local drives - including USB drives.